tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ### SDK

-- Added support for pinning a conversion on top.
+- Added support for pinning a conversation to the top.
 - Added support for setting the Mute Notifications option for one-to-one messages.
 - Added support for sending messages that are excluded from the unread count.
 - Added support for getting local conversation and message data when there is no network connection or your login fails.